inngest/website/pages/blog/_posts/5-lessons-learned-from-taking-next-js-app-router-to-production.md

 - A [**client-side cache**](https://nextjs.org/docs/app/building-your-application/routing/linking-and-navigating#client-side-caching-of-rendered-server-components) that stores the payload of previously navigated or prefetched routes to help make navigation feel near-instant.
 - A [**server-side cache**](https://nextjs.org/docs/app/building-your-application/data-fetching#caching-data) that improves the performance of server-side data fetching

 Understanding these caches is key including which cache invalidation rules they follow and how they interact with each other.
-Since we adopted the App Router when it was still considered experimental, we sometimes found answers in Github (open source!) for questions like how long the client-side cache is preserved (_it's [30 seconds](https://github.com/vercel/next.js/pull/48383) if you're curious!_)
+Since we adopted the App Router when it was still considered experimental, we sometimes found answers in Github (open source FTW!) for questions like how long the client-side cache is preserved (_it's [30 seconds](https://github.com/vercel/next.js/pull/48383) if you're curious!_)

 If you aren’t making `GET` requests with the `fetch()` function when fetching on the server, the returned data will be considered static by Next.js unless you remember to use the [`cache()` function](https://nextjs.org/docs/app/building-your-application/data-fetching/caching#per-request-caching).
 This means the returned data will be fetched at build time, cached, and reused on each request.
 This is important to understand so your application doesn't end up with stale date when dealing with actual dynamic data.